The diagram below is a simplified representation of the signal flow through the miniDSP Flex (without Dirac Live):

 The audio signal in the diagram flows from left to right:

 One of the five stereo input sources is selected by the user.

-The selected stereo signal is passed through the input channel processing blocks: level metering, input gain, and parametric EQ.
+The selected stereo input signal is passed through the input channel processing blocks: level metering, input gain, and parametric EQ.

 The processed input channels are fed into a 2-in 4-out routing matrix that routes/mixes the two processed input channels to the four output channels.